Rent or Buy? Tips for Couples on the Move.

 The question of whether to rent or buy your home is a complex one.
 On The Shared Wall, we’ve walked you through in detail the many factors that should play into your thinking when making this big decision.

 But this time, we want to zero in on the topic from a new angle: What type of residence should you choose when moving in together after marriage?
 Sounds complicated, right?

 Fortunately, Rent.com has your back.
 Here are a few things to consider when planning your move as a newlywed couple:

 First, anyone considering buying a home needs to think about the short-term financial implications.
 You need to ask yourself if you will be cash-flow positive after covering all the expenses associated with home ownership.

-For couples, it is easy to fall into the trap of thinking that if you have two incomes you can spend 30% of your combined income on housing.
-Here’s where we see a big opportunity for couples to prepare for their future together.
+For couples, it is easy to fall into the trap of thinking that if you have two incomes you can spend 30 percent of your combined income on housing.
+But here’s where we see a big opportunity for couples to prepare for their future together.

-These days, with the economy the way that it is, we recommend having a cushion of 6-9 months, if at all possible.
-Between wedding expenses, moving expenses and a down payment, it is easy to see how a newlywed’s nest-egg could be wiped out.
+These days, with the economy the way that it is, we recommend having a cushion of six to nine months, if at all possible.
+Between wedding expenses, moving costs and a down payment, it is easy to see how a newlywed’s nest-egg could be wiped out.

-Lastly, lifestyle choices should play a big role in determining if you rent or buy.
+Lifestyle choices should play a big role in determining if you rent or buy.
 As a singleton, you probably only had yourself to think about in terms of how you lived your daily life.
 Now, if one of you gets a job transfer, the other person is affected, too.

 The most important tip we can give you when making this very important decision is to communicate clearly, honestly and often about your needs and wants.
 Then, use that information as the basis for putting together a sound financial plan that contemplates both the things for which you can plan and some cushion for things you don’t expect.